EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The parties exchanging messages are called "U" and "V".
 They exchange identities and ephemeral public keys, compute the shared secret, and derive symmetric application keys.

-* X_U and X_V are the ECDH ephemeral public keys of U and V, respectively.
+* G_X and G_Y are the ECDH ephemeral public keys of U and V, respectively.

 * CRED_U and CRED_V are the credentials containing the public authentication keys of U and V, respectively.